How Real-Time Data and AI Are Reshaping Farming Decisions Worldwide

 AgTalks by AgriERP: Voices of Agriculture with Stella Provelengiou

-Stella Provelengiou is the Senior Content Manager at Wikifarmer, an open-access knowledge platform focused on empowering farmers through reliable, multilingual content.
 With an academic background in plant sciences and plant breeding, Stella has worked in agricultural knowledge management for over four years, helping bridge the gap between science and hands-on farming.

 Working with a global perspective from Greece and beyond, she shared her insights on the key challenges farmers face today, the importance of policy, technology, and education, and the role AI and younger generations will play in transforming agriculture.

-Daniyal: What are the biggest challenges facing the agriculture industry in 2025?
+AgriERP: What are the biggest challenges facing the agriculture industry in 2025?

-Stella Provelengiou: There are many, but climate change is the first and most urgent one.
+Stella: There are many, but climate change is the first and most urgent one.
 It’s not just a theoretical issue. it’s hitting farmers hard across the globe.
 Whether it’s droughts, unpredictable weather patterns, or soil degradation, the impact is very real.

 Second, she highlights the disconnect between policymakers, researchers, and farmers.
-There are many sustainable farming systems regenerative agriculture, agroecology, and climate-smart farming but there’s still a lack of clarity around what they mean.
+There are many sustainable farming systems regenerative agriculture, agroecology, and climate smart farming but there’s still a lack of clarity around what they mean.
 Even researchers don’t always agree, so imagine how overwhelming this is for a farmer trying to make decisions on the ground.

 Lastly, say the disruption of food supply chains.
 From rising costs of fertilizers to geopolitical tensions, farmers are caught in a complex web of uncertainty, which directly threatens food security and their own financial stability.

-Daniyal: Are there solutions to help farmers overcome these challenges?
+AgriERP: Are there solutions to help farmers overcome these challenges?

 Stella: The solutions already exist but access is the real barrier.
 Many effective, sustainable practices have been developed by farmers themselves, often long before modern discussions around sustainability.
 What’s lacking is the communication and support needed to help farmers implement these solutions.